anubhabMajumdar/design-cfps/cilium/CFP-32810-hybrid-routing-mode.md

 #### Case 1

-If `hybrid` mode is enabled without configuring any `subnet-topology`, routing mode will behave exactly same as encapsulation mode.
-Pod IPs can be from overlay or from a subnet, it will be encapsulated either way.
-So datapath implementation would be exactly as it is today for encapsulation routing mode.
+If `hybrid` mode is enabled without configuring any `subnet-topology`, it will behave the same as `tunnel` mode.
+Pod IPs can be from the overlay or from a subnet, traffic will be encapsulated either way.
+So datapath implementation would be exactly as it is today for the `tunnel` routing mode.

 #### Case 2